How this works.

 on each of the several Y-DNA tests provided by Family Tree DNA

-from this testing are completely confidential and can not be
+from this testing are completely confidential and cannot be used

-used for any other purpose.
-Each participant is assigned a
+for any other purpose.
+Each participant is assigned a unique

-unique customer number.
-The identity of participants is not
+customer number.
+The identity of participants is not revealed to

-revealed to the lab at the University of Arizona where the DNA
+the lab at the University of Arizona where the DNA analysis is

-analysis is performed.
-Only the customer number and surname of
+performed.
+Only the customer number and surname of the donor of

 Get started by going to the